The Care Sector needs national standards for Trauma-Informed approaches

 People struggle to manage when they have non-regulated stress responses, poor attachments and lack of trusting supportive relationships in their lives and as a result can be targeted by those wishing to exploit them sexually and criminally.

-The programmes have been written to educate and inform individuals about the impact of ACEs.
+The programmes have been written to educate and inform individuals about the impact of PAACEs.
 They provide guidance on protective factors that help mitigate the impact of ACEs and practical methods to help develop resilience and cope with the adversity they have experienced and may do so in the future.

 It really feels like the time had come to address psychological trauma and its impact on individuals and communities.